xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 One that handled only single-character tokens, which we used for a number of our tests, and another that provided full support for multi-character tokens.
-Now that we have our software separated into units, I don't anticipate getting much use out of the single- character version, but it doesn't cost us much to provide for both.
+Now that we have our software separated into units, I don't anticipate getting much use out of the single-character version, but it doesn't cost us much to provide for both.
 I've created two versions of the Scanner unit.
 The first one, called Scanner1, contains the single-digit version of the
 recognizers: